wb14123/blog/jekyll/_posts/2016-11-28-Config-Development-Environment-on-Windows.markdown

 Terminal and Unix Tools
 -------------

 There is a famous software called [Cygwin](https://www.cygwin.com/) which provides many unix tools along with a terminal.
-Download it from its homepage and then you can install it with GUI.
+You can download it from its homepage and install it with GUI.

 While installing it, it will ask you which tools you'd like to install.
-Just install the default ones and Lynx is enough for now, since we will install a package manager so it will be easy to install other tools then.
+Just install the default ones and Lynx is enough, since we will install a package manager and it will be easier to install other tools then.

 You can use Xterm with Cygwin terminal, so you can config it as you are in Linux.